Hugh Jackman Has His Claws Out In The Bloody Second 'Logan' Trailer

 Logan lives in an old rundown house with Caliban (Stephen Merchant), a mutant who can detect other mutants.
 Living in an abandoned, fallen water tower out back is a now somewhat senile Charles Xavier (Patrick Stewart).

-More about the first 40 minutes is available here, and here are some of the recently released photos:
+More about the first 40 minutes is available here, and we also have more of the recently-released photos: